 VILNIUS—For many years it has been a source of deep pain to many Lithuanians, Jews and others that the capital (and cities and towns around the country) continue to have street names honoring Holocaust perpetrators and collaborators but none for the true heroes of the Lithuanian Holocaust — the Lithuanian rescuers, who risked their and their families’ lives to “just do the right thing” and rescue some person or persons of a minority marked for rapid murder on the basis of Jewish birth.
-In the Baltics, the rescuers had to have much more courage even than in many other countries, because they were regarded as enemies of Lithuanian nationalism as then constructed, not only as defiers of the German occupying forces’ program of extermination.
-They were regarded as “enemies of Lithuania” and sympathizes of communism who could expect no mercy if found out either by the German authorities or the local Lithuanian forces.
+In the Baltics, the rescuers had to have much more courage even than in many other countries, because they were regarded as enemies of nationalist patriotism, as then constructed, not only as defiers of the German occupying forces’ program of extermination.
+They were regarded here as “enemies of Lithuania” (or Latvia, or Estonia), and sympathizes of communism who could expect no mercy if found out either by the German authorities or the local Lithuanian forces.

-It was therefore with a feeling of genuine exhilaration that on Tuesday, 22 September, a modest-sized group came to see the dashing, handsome new young mayor of Vilnius, Remigijus Šimašius launch the new street name Šimaitės gatvė (Shimaite Street) in honor of the incredibly courageous Vilnius University librarian, Ona Šimaitė (often known in the war years as Anna) who rescued numerous Jews from the Vilna Ghetto.
+It was therefore with a feeling of genuine exhilaration that on Tuesday, 22 September, a modest-sized group came to see the dashing, handsome new young mayor of Vilnius, Remigijus Šimašius launch the new street name Šimaitės gatvė (Shimaite Street) in honor of the inspiringly courageous Vilnius University librarian, Ona Šimaitė (often known in the war years as Anna) who rescued numerous Jews from the Vilna Ghetto.
 She arranged for their rescue by other righteous people, smuggled children to the safety of Christian foster homes in town, arranged for the forging of identity documents, and helped smuggle provisions into the Vilna Ghetto as well as carrying letters between ghetto inmates and residents of the city outside the ghetto gates.
 Her life has come to new and deserved attention thanks to Professor Julija Šukys’s important book, Epistolophilia: Writing the Life of Ona Šimaitė.

 The mayor spoke eloquently and with precision and gave his listeners much reason to hope that this is the start of a new and inspiring chapter in the history of one of the culturally great multicultural cities of Europe.
 Elected only last spring, he is seen to have a grand opportunity to change things in a big way, independently of various national-level government bodies, particularly those constituting the local Holocaust Obfuscation industry, as it is often called.